-Today I am sharing how to decorate a chandelier in your home for a party or for home decor with flowers.
-This simple and easy DIY will brighten up your room and you can leave it up after it dries as a beautiful home decoration.
+Today I am sharing how to decorate a chandelier in your home for a party or home decor with flowers.
+Simple and easy DIY flowers on chandeliers project will brighten up your room, and you can leave it up after it dries as a beautiful home decoration.

 Recently we had a southern bridal shower and the other host decided to decorate a chandelier with flowers.
 This is no ordinary flower arrangement.
 It turned out so pretty until I could not wait to do it again and show you how to decorate a chandelier with flowers.
 Your beautiful chandelier is about to become even more beautiful and it's so easy, you don't need to be a professional floral designer to create a stunning effect with almost any chandelier style.

 Before you begin this project we need to figure out how many bundles of flowers you will need.
 I like to calculate by the number of arms or spindles that are coming from the center of the light fixture.